“Seduced by color, I juxtapose one hue against another, layer after layer, until suddenly the piece sings.”

-My inspiration comes from the natural beauty around me.
-I love the nuanced gradations of color found in nature; the yellows and oranges of lichens high up in the mountains, the profusion of color found in flowers, the intense displays at sunset and sunrise.
-Nature’s colors and patterns are my main source of inspiration.
+My inspiration comes from the natural beauty that surrounds me in northern New Mexico.
+The patterns and nuanced gradations of color that are found in nature inform my work.
+The yellows and oranges of lichens high up in the mountains, the profusion of floral colors, and the intense display of a sunset or sunrise awaken my senses.
+These experiences percolate in my subconscious mind and are expressed in mysterious ways through my art.

 Taos News – Tempo –